The Matthews Soccer Move

 When Coaching The Matthews

-- After the second touch the player should accelerate away in an explosive fashion, escaping the attentions of the defender.
+- After the second touch, the player should accelerate away in an explosive fashion, escaping the attention of the defender.

 - Encourage players to push off from their standing leg and keep their knees nice and bent.